IQ404/study-notes/README.md

 ```

 - Even when you do deactivation on `.pointer` node, it seems under some circumstances you can still access it.
 So, prototype your sparse data structure and test it before you do any serious project.
+One advice that I think may help is to divide what you want to do into separate `ti.kernel`s (do one thing a time).

 ```python